PatrickGABrown/Hive123/README.md

 - Get more creative with visualization

 ## Getting Started
-Use the git clone command in your terminal to clone this repo and be able to use it in your IDE:
+Use the git clone command in your terminal to clone this repo and be able to use it in an IntelliJ IDE:
 ```
 git clone https://github.com/PatrickGABrown/P1.git
 ```